Saimaa Lake IMMA

 Criterion A – Species or Population Vulnerability

-The Saimaa ringed seal (Pusa hispida saimensis) is listed as endangered (D, ver 3.1) on the IUCN Red List (Sipilä, 2016a).
-It is endemic to Lake Saimaa, Finland, a freshwater lake with very limited exchange to the Baltic Sea and other lake areas.
-Therefore, the proposed IMMA is the crucial and only available habitat for this endangered subspecies of ringed seals.
-The population dropped from between 2,000 and 4,000 animals about 5,000 years ago, to a low of 200 animals in around 1980 (Sipilä and Hyvärinen, 1998) and it is currently increasing by 3 % per year (Ympäristöministeriö 2011) with a recent count of ~400 individuals.
-With 135-190 mature individuals, the genetic diversity of the population may further decrease, making its viability questionable in the long term (Valtonen et al., 2014).
-The population is subdivided (Sipilä et al., 2005), making inbreeding a realistic threat.
-Climate change is one of the major threats that affects the viability of the population, which depends on fast ice for breeding, which is questionable for the long term given climate warming.
-Scientists are currently performing explorative use of artificial snow lairs to help Saimaa ringed seals reproduce successfully under the diminishing ice conditions observed in recent years.
+The Saimaa ringed seal (Pusa hispida saimensis) is listed as endangered (D, ver 3.1) on the IUCN Red List (Hyvärinen et al. 2019).
+It is endemic to Lake Saimaa, Finland, a freshwater lake isolated from other ringed regions.
+Therefore, the IMMA is the crucial and only available habitat for this endangered subspecies of ringed seals.
+It has been estimated that seal population dropped from thousands of individuals, to a low of 200 animals in around 1980 (Kokko et al., 1999; Sipilä & Hyvärinen, 1998; Kunnasranta et al., 2021).
+Due to active conservation efforts (Kunnasranta et al., 2021) the population is currently increasing by 3% per year with a recent count of ~500 individuals (Metsähallitus, 2020).
+The population is, however, still threatened by high by-catch mortality, especially juveniles are vulnerable for by-caught by gill nets.
+In addition, the genetic diversity of the population is very low, making its viability questionable in the long term (Sundell et al., 2023; Valtonen et al., 2014; Heino et al. 2023).
+The population is subdivided (Löytynoja et al., 2023), making inbreeding a realistic threat (Sundell et al., 2023).
+Climate change is one of the major threats that affects the viability of the population, which depends on lake ice for breeding, which is questionable for the long term given climate warming (Auttila et al., 2015; Kunnasranta et al., 2021).

 Criterion B: Distribution and Abundance